 The fine particulate matter measure comes from the U.S. County Health Rankings website (http://www.countyhealthrankings.org/app/illinois/2013/measure/factors/125/datasource) and is made available from the CDC WONDER program.
 CDC WONDER provides geographically aggregated daily measures of fine particulate matter in the outdoor air.
 Fine particulate matter, or PM 2.5 particles, are air pollutants with an aerodynamic diameter less than 2.5 micrometers.
 Data are available by place (combined 48 contiguous states plus the District of Columbia, region, division, state, county), time (year, month, day) and specified fine particulate matter (µg/m³) value.
 County-level and higher data are aggregated from 10 kilometer square spatial resolution grids.
 Further information about methodology is available on http://wonder.cdc.gov/wonder/help/PM.html.

-Data from the Illinois Behavioral Risk Factor Surveillance System (Illinois BRFSS) for years 2009 and 2010 were used to present prevalence of diabetes in Illinois counties and Cook county sub-regions.
-Diabetes prevalence is defined as adults, 18 years of age or older, who responded to the BRFSS telephone interview that they had been told they had diabetes. (see Behavioral Risk Factor Surveillance System).
+Data from the Illinois Behavioral Risk Factor Surveillance System (Illinois BRFSS) for years 2010 - 2014 were used to present prevalence of diabetes in Illinois counties.
+Diabetes prevalence is defined as adults, 18 years of age or older, who responded to the BRFSS telephone interview that they had been told they had diabetes (see Behavioral Risk Factor Surveillance System).

-Data from the Illinois Behavioral Risk Factor Surveillance System (Illinois BRFSS) for years 2009 and 2010 were used to present prevalence of obesity in Illinois counties and Cook county sub-regions.
-Obesity prevalence is defined as the percentage of adults age 18 or older with a body mass index greater than 30.
-Data on height and weight is collected through BRFSS telephone interview and used to calculate body mass index. (see Behavioral Risk Factor Surveillance System).
+Data from the Illinois Behavioral Risk Factor Surveillance System (Illinois BRFSS) for years 2010 - 2014 were used to present prevalence of obesity in Illinois counties.
+Obesity prevalence is defined as the percentage of adults age 18 or older with a body mass index greater than or equal to 30.
+Data on height and weight is collected through BRFSS telephone interview and used to calculate body mass index (see Behavioral Risk Factor Surveillance System).

-Data from the Illinois Behavioral Risk Factor Surveillance System (Illinois BRFSS) for years 2009 and 2010 were used to present information on the percentage of current smokers in Illinois counties and Cook county sub-regions.
-Respondents to the BRFSS telephone survey indicated their current smoking status. (see Behavioral Risk Factor Surveillance System).
+Data from the Illinois Behavioral Risk Factor Surveillance System (Illinois BRFSS) for years 2010 - 2014 were used to present information on the percentage of current smokers in Illinois counties.
+Respondents to the BRFSS telephone survey indicated their current smoking status (see Behavioral Risk Factor Surveillance System).

-Data from the Illinois Behavioral Risk Factor Surveillance System (Illinois BRFSS) for years 2009 and 2010 were used to present information on physical activity behaviors of residents of Illinois counties and Cook county sub-regions.
-Respondents to the BRFSS telephone survey were categorized as physically inactive if they reported no leisure time physical activity within the last thirty days. (see Behavioral Risk Factor Surveillance System).
+Data from the Illinois Behavioral Risk Factor Surveillance System (Illinois BRFSS) for years 2010 - 2014 were used to present information on physical activity behaviors of residents of Illinois counties.
+Respondents to the BRFSS telephone survey were categorized as physically inactive if they reported no leisure time physical activity within the last thirty days (see Behavioral Risk Factor Surveillance System).

 Interest in the study of emergency department utilization is growing rapidly.
 Emergency department (ED) visit volume has surged in recent years, and many people are using these services as a primary means of obtaining medical care.
 Along with demographic components such as age, sex, race and ethnicity, payer and income level, it is useful to look at the type of visit associated with emergency department use (necessary or unnecessary) and ED use for ambulatory care-sensitive conditions such as asthma and diabetes.